 \begin{remark} For a birational map $f: X \dashrightarrow (Y, \omega_Y)$, we can endow $X$ with a volume form $\omega_X = f^*\omega_{Y}$ such that the map is volume-preserving.
 The form $\omega_X$ is called the \emph{pullback volume form}.
-Note that the pullback of a form with effective pole divisor, i.e., a form coming from a Calabi-Yau pair, may not have effective pole divisor because the pullback volume may have zeros. \end{remark}
+Note that the pullback of a form with effective pole divisor, i.e., a form coming from a Calabi-Yau pair, may not have effective pole divisor. \end{remark}

 \begin{example}